by Martin McCann, CEO and Co-founder at Trade Ledger™

 With the right data insights, lenders will be in a position to move from standard products based on standard terms to completely flexible services based on the exact context of every customer — giving them the funding they need at the time they need it.

 Up until now, the limits of data sharing have not been set, nor solved, by legislation.
 Instead, what stops the free flow of data in the information age has only been questions of trust and value-add.
 We predict, in the context of data-driven lending, trust will be made more explicit through consent management and returns on the information shared will be more carefully tracked.

-The proliferation of data will not only improve personalization, but will also facilitate new lending ecosystems; a move towards what we term Open Finance.
+The proliferation of data will not only improve personalisation, but will also facilitate new lending ecosystems; a move towards what we term Open Finance.

 Open Finance refers to the free exchange of all customer data that can be used to deliver better outcomes for that consumer.
 It is happening already with real-time accounting information, but it will soon extend to areas like goods in transit and inventory — after all, it all data that belongs to the customer.